Zezombye/blog/articles/noproof.md

 Consider two people: Jack committed a violent murder, while John was listening to Freebird and did 80 in a 75.
 Both people are tried for their crimes.
 However, we are in North Korea, and in his infinite might, Kim Jong-Un is ready to forgive anyone who believes in him.

-- Jack apologizes for his crime and recognizes that Kim Jong-Un is the Supreme Leader; he is let off with not even a fine and invited to Kim's house, where he eats at an amazing banquet and enjoys all the wonders of North Korea.
+- Jack apologizes for his crime and recognizes that Kim Jong-Un is the Supreme Leader; he is let off with not even a fine and invited to Kim's palace, where he eats at an amazing banquet and enjoys all the wonders of North Korea.
 - John recognizes that what he did was wrong, and it was a honest mistake; he's not seeking to break the speed limit when he drives.
 Nevertheless, he refuses to acknowledge Kim Jong-Un's power, claiming instead that he is a mere man.
 Kim throws him into the pit of torture, and artificially extends his life so that he stays down there until the Sun swallows up the Earth; although John later repents and explicitly says that Kim is the Supreme Leader, Kim doesn't want to hear it, stating he should've acknowledged that beforehand.

 Obviously, nobody would consider that to be justice; surely Jack ought to have a heavier punishment than John.
 Yet, because Jack believes and John doesn't, John is the one sent to the endless torture pit.